Naturism: Magazines

 Magazines in the second and, occasionally, third groups feature naturist editorial and advertising.
 While some naturists argue over which magazines belong in which of these categories, these views may change as publishers and editors change.
 Many clubs and groups have benefited from magazines which, while not exclusively or even predominantly naturist in character, made naturist information available to many who would not otherwise have been aware of it.
 The information and advertising provided online, along with the wide availability of free online pornography, has meant the disappearance of old-style "skin" magazines presenting significant glamour content masquerading as, or alongside, naturist content.
 Naturist magazines have to appeal strongly to naturists to succeed; they cannot sit on the fence between naturism and glamour.
 Some naturists feel that the worthwhile editorial content in some magazines is not a fair balance for the disapproved-of photographic content.

+Digital media

+Since the early 21st century, digital media have become an increasingly important part of naturist communication.
+In addition to traditional magazines, naturist organisations and independent publishers use websites, newsletters and social media to share information about naturist philosophy, body acceptance, events, travel and everyday practice.
+These digital channels complement traditional print publications by reaching broader audiences and facilitating communication within the naturist community.